-If you want to restore a small set of files from version files, then use 'Restore' option.
+If you want to restore a small set of files from version files, then use the 'Restore' option.
 But if you have many files to restore, then perform a 'Rollback' operation to rollback the files to a specific date.

 This article explains the Restore/Rollback process using the Versioned files created on the Destination side (for a Backup or Mirror Profile):

-Step 2: When the Differences Window appears, it will list all the files with a small 'V' button next to the file name under the Destination column.
-When you click on a 'V' button, a new window appears displaying the list of version files available for that file with their Versioned Date, Modified Date and Created Date.
+Step 2: When the Differences Window appears, for all the files that have versions, it will show a small button next to the filename: When you click on the versions button, a new window appears displaying the list of version files available for that file with their Versioned Date, Modified Date and Created Date.

 Step 3: Perform a Restore or Rollback

 Step 3a: To Restore files using Version files:

-1. Click on the 'V' button of a file from the Differences Window, a new window appears displaying the list of versioned files available for that file with their Versioned Date, Modified Date and Created Date.
+1. Click on the versions button of a file from the Differences Window, a new window appears displaying the list of versioned files available for that file with their Versioned Date, Modified Date and Created Date.

 2. From the list of version files, tick the version file you want to restore from and click on the ‘Select’ button.
 Note that the selected version file will be used for restore.